lukewys/flowerjuce/apps/text2sound4all/README.md

 4. once your space is running, copy the url (e.g. `https://huggingface.co/spaces/{your-username}/saos`).
 5. paste this url into the configuration dialog when you launch text2sound4all.

+## bugs?

+if you find any bugs or issues, please [open an issue](https://github.com/hugofloresgarcia/unsound-juce/issues) on the github repo!